Abundance theorem for surfaces over imperfect fields: Abundance theorem for klt surfaces

-to a projective $\Q$-factorial surface $Z$.
 For the time being, we assume that $Z$ and $E':=\pi_*E$ satisfies the same properties as (1), (2), and (3).
 If $E'$ is irreducible, then we are done.
 Otherwise, we can apply the same argument as above.
 Since the number of the irreducible components of $E'$ is strictly less than the one of $E$, this repeating procedure will terminate.

 Therefore, it suffices to show that $Z$ and $E'$ satisfy (1), (2), and (3).
 Since $Z$ is $\Q$-factorial, the property (1) holds automatically.
 By $K_X\cdot E_1=0$, we can write